Virtual Clinic Videos

 Railways often cross

-roadways at grade causing a need for warning
+roadways at grade causing a need for warning devices

-devices to alert motorists and pedestrians of
+to alert motorists and pedestrians of approaching

-approaching trains.
-In this clinic Brian provided
+trains.
+In this clinic Brian provided information on

-information on how to install automatic operating
+how to install automatic operating crossbucks and

-crossbucks and crossing gates on a model railroad
+crossing gates on a model railroad layout.

 Building

-a Programming Track and Programming decoders -
+a Programming Track and Programming decoders - Ernie Little, MMR

-MMR (7/17/2022)
+(7/17/2022)

 Having

-a programming track is an important item for
+a programming track is an important item for your

-your layout.
-Whether the programming track is
+layout.
+Whether the programming track is separate

-the main layout though isolation does the
+layout though isolation does the programming track

-allow you to program your locomotive decoders
+program your locomotive decoders and other decoder

-and other decoder controlled equipment.
-In this
+controlled equipment.
+In this clinic Ernie

-clinic Ernie presents information on the
+presents information on the construction of a

-basic DCC programming.
+programming track and also basic DCC programming.

-Do
+Do It

-It Yourself Stay Alive and Keep Alive Devices - Gil
+Yourself Stay Alive and Keep Alive Devices - Gil

 Fuchs